-Purchase Price: Not to exceed fair market value as determined by independent appraisals performed by Valbridge Property Advisors; appraisal confidential pursuant to Texas Education campus expansion.
+Purchase Price: Not to exceed fair market value as determined by campus expansion.
 This may include facilities supporting athletic uses, and/or potential third-party development providing the institution with amenities and income in support of its mission.

 Code Section 51.951